mlinnen/seneca-lifx/README.md

 These are a few items I think this module could use to make it more useful.
 I don't have any plans on when the following will be done or in what order.
 - Turn this into a real node package
-- Add support for returning the current power state and color settings of each light for the LIGHTS command
 - Add support for setting the color of the lights